 HUECO TANKS STATE PARK is OPEN.
-North must be reserved in advance by calling the Austin office.
-512-389-8911 Currently tours are limited to 5 people total.
+North mountain and commercial tours have resumed.
 The park is taking camping reservations.
+512-389-8911

 Hueco Tanks State Park & Historic Siteis a world class bouldering destination, offering a high concentration of problems of every grade from V0-V14.
 Every year 100's of climbers migrate to Hueco Tanks.
 Climbing season is November - April, the peak months being January and Febuary, which are the coldest months.
 However, due to the restrictions here there are a few things you need to know:

 There are 2 ways to access the park: 1) North Mountain w/out a guide or2) guided tour to the other 3 mountains (East, West, or East Spur) See BACKCOUNTRY ACCESS below.

 The number of people allowed on North is limited to 70.
 The park takes reservations in advance for 60 people and also has 10 "walk-in" spots each day.
 You can make reservations up to 3 months ahead of time.
 Those with reservations have until 10:00 am that day to either claim the reservation at the park or notify the park to hold it for later in the day.